CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: Analysis: CEO-DC for HPC AI Case Study

-We use the MLPerf AI Training and HPC Inference Benchmarks~\cite{mattson2020mlperf, MLPerf_HPC_2021} to analyze performance and energy trends across hardware generations.
+We use the MLPerf AI Training and HPC Inference Benchmarks~\cite{mattson2020mlperf, MLPerf_HPC_2021} to analyze performance and energy consumption trends across hardware generations.
 These benchmarks provide standardized, cross-vendor metrics that are well-suited for evaluating carbon-aware upgrade strategies in DCs focused on AI.
 Our analysis includes MLPerf versions v0.7 to v3.0 (Closed TTT) for HPC inference, and v0.7 to v5.0 (Closed and Closed-Power) for AI training.
-We consider only server-grade platforms from 2018 to 2024, including NVIDIA (V100, A100, L40S, H100, B200, H200), Google (TPU v3 to v6), Huawei (Ascend910a), Cerebras (GC200), Habana/Intel (Gaudi2), and Graphcore (Bow).
+We consider server-grade platforms from 2018 to 2024, including NVIDIA (V100, A100, L40S, H100, B200, H200), Google (TPU v3 to v6), Huawei (Ascend910a), Cerebras (GC200), Habana/Intel (Gaudi2), and Graphcore (Bow).
+Google TPUs are only considered baselines as they are not commercially available for procurement.
 In the absence of measured energy data, we use thermal design power (TDP) as a proxy for energy consumption, following prior work~\cite{patterson2021carbon, faiz_llmcarbon_2023}.
-We filter the submission with the lowest per-node latency and energy for each benchmark and platform model.
-We assume full node utilization and a PUE of \SI{1.25}{}.
+We select the submissions with the lowest per node latency and energy for each benchmark and platform release year.
+For reproducibility, the selected benchmarks are listed in the annex.